savr-devTeam/savr.ai/README.md

 If you hit a 404 for `/upload` or other endpoints, confirm `VITE_API_URL` points to the correct API Gateway stage URL.

 ---

-## Contributing

-1. Fork the repo
-2. Create a feature branch
-3. Open a PR and reference the hackathon issue

-We follow conventional commits and small PRs for faster reviews during the event.

 ---